JoeysCodingProjects/BorisGangBot_Mk2/README.md

 ## Update : 6-16-2020
-Bot (in branch Exceps+Fixes) is in a somewhat stable state.
-I believe I've fixed most of the bugs inside Live Stream Monitor such as duplicate alerts, failing to find streamers, not updating the streamers list, etc. The code through out the program is still pretty inefficient and hard to read, but I'll be coming back to that after I finish up cleaning up the bugs.
+Bot is in a somewhat stable state.
+I believe I've fixed most of the bugs inside Live Stream Monitor such as duplicate alerts, failing to find streamers, not updating the streamers list, etc. Short term testing shows no issues so far, have currently testing long term.
+The code through out the program is still pretty inefficient and hard to read, but I'll be rewriting a majority of the code once I get music playing functionality up and running.

 ## Notes on setting up the bot:
+I've just pushed an update to make the bot very easy to just clone the repository and run, but you must follow this step first.
-If you were to simply reuse the entire repository, you'll need to create a \_config.yml file in the base directory (where StartUp.cs is) containing the following:
+You'll need to create a \_config.yml file in the base directory (where StartUp.cs is) containing the following:
 ```yaml
 prefix: ;
 tokens: